Waboodoo/HTTP-Shortcuts/docs/scripting.md

 selectedFiles[0].meta;
 ```

-Each file also has a unique ID, which is currently only useful if you want to forward these files to another shortcut using the [`enqueueShortcut`](#trigger-shortcut) function.
+Each file also has a unique ID, which can be used within the app to uniquely identify the file during the shortcut execution.
+It is useful if you want to forward these files to another shortcut using the [`enqueueShortcut`](#trigger-shortcut) function, or if you want to [read from a file](#read-selected-files).

 ```js
 selectedFiles[0].id;